amit227/Selenium-Jbehave/README.md

 Selenium with BDD

-#Overview
+##Overview
 About Project,
 Project Structure,
-Steps to run the project.
+Steps to run the project

-#About Project:
+Tools to be used

-This Automation project is using Selenium and Jbehave (BDD) for writing the automation scripts.
+##About Project:
-Includes the scenarios based on an Online Bus Ticket Booking WebSite "https://www.abhibus.com/" Scenarios will check login functionality, will check the home page labels, will perform Enquiry for Bus seat availability etc.
+The Automation project is using Selenium and Jbehave (BDD) for writing the automation scripts. it includes the scenarios based on an Online Bus Ticket Booking WebSite "https://www.abhibus.com/" Scenarios will check login functionality, will check the home page labels, will perform Enquiry for Bus seat availability etc.
 In the end of execution it will create an execution report.

-#Project Structure:
+##Project Structure:
 Please see below snapshots for the same: screenshot 1 https://cloud.githubusercontent.com/assets/22616784/19104445/1f7887d2-8afa-11e6-86c5-d9cfc66726aa.png